HL7/fhir-us-ndh/input/pagecontent/index.md

     - B3.
 Plan selection and enrollment - enables individuals and consumers to find information about health plans for the purposes of enrollment, including information about the health care providers and organizations that participate in a particular payer network, plan, or product and other information that can help the consumer make an informed choice about choosing the plan that best meets their health care needs
     - B4.
 Claims management (adjudication, prior authorization, payment) - enables entities to discover information about providers to support claims processing, adjudication, prior authorization, and other reimbursement/payment related activities
 - Care Delivery / Value Based Care
     - C1.
-Provider relationship with a patient (e.g. for alerts) - supports discovery of provider-patient relationships to enable cross-organization workflows and processes for care coordination
+Provider relationship with a patient (e.g., for alerts) - supports discovery of provider-patient relationships to enable cross-organization workflows and processes for care coordination
     - C2.
-Provider relationship with other providers in context of a patient (e.g. care team communications) - enables individual providers/organizations/care team members to identify each other, communicate and exchange information, expand the care team (e.g. referrals), and coordinate care within and across organizational boundaries
+Provider relationship with other providers in context of a patient (e.g., care team communications) - enables individual providers/organizations/care team members to identify each other, communicate and exchange information, expand the care team (e.g., referrals), and coordinate care within and across organizational boundaries
 - Other
     - D1.
 Provider credentialing - supports the process of establishing and evaluating the qualifications of a health care provider by verifying the provider’s experience, expertise, interests, and willingness to provide medical care
     - D2.
-Quality or regulatory reporting (e.g. aggregate data, plan networks) - enables providers and health plans to consolidate and standardize the electronic exchange of quality-related data and performance results in addition to helping providers use their own information consistently to “report once”
+Quality or regulatory reporting (e.g., aggregate data, plan networks) - enables providers and health plans to consolidate and standardize the electronic exchange of quality-related data and performance results in addition to helping providers use their own information consistently to “report once”
     - D3.
 Detection of fraud; inappropriate approval of services and/or payment for services - enables discovery of provider information for evaluating or responding to suspected cases of fraud or improper approval/payment for healthcare services

 For each use case, we described the general information requirements necessary to support the use case.
 We then specified the general information requirements as discrete data elements using FHIR resources.
 Therefore, this implementation guide covers a broad set of data elements supporting a range of use cases that may reasonably be collected, validated, and exchanged from a central source of validated provider data.